timnielen/top-k-shapley/README.md

-Here's a simple README for your GitHub project:

----

 # Antithetic Sampling for Top-k Shapley Identification

 This repository contains the code for the paper **"Antithetic Sampling for Top-k Shapley Identification"**.
 The project explores algorithms for top-k feature importance in machine learning, using Shapley values and antithetic sampling techniques.